A Conklin Systems technology white paper:

 And of course if you need help developing your own multi-platform capabilities, let us know.

-#productdevelopment #innovation #softwaredesign #embedded #qt
+They're the product team. #productdevelopment #innovation #softwaredesign #embedded #qt